Information that the Trust keeps about you – Patient Information Leaflet

 Further information about the content, reference sources or production of this leaflet can be obtained from the Patient Information Centre.
 If you would like to tell us what you think about this leaflet please get in touch.

-This information can be made available in a range of formats on request (eg Braille, audio, larger print, BSL, easy read or other languages).
-Please contact the Patient Information Centre Tel: 0191 246 7288
+This information can be made available in a range of formats on request (Braille, audio, larger print, BSL, easy read or other languages).
+Telephone the Patient Information Centre on 0191 246 7288.

 Published by the Patient Information Centre